Heavy Equipment

 RELATED: Equipment Giants Post Huge Profits Despite Covid-19

-“I think we’re in a perfect place to really be one of those disruptors in innovation and really capture some of the new ways of doing business,” Quinn said.
+“I think we’re in a perfect place to be one of those disruptors in innovation and capture some of the new ways of doing business,” Quinn said.

-He said the market had become very competitive, which makes it “a little bit more cost effective and actually more customer friendly for us to bring it directly from Japan”.
+He said the market had become very competitive, which makes it “a little bit more cost-effective and more customer friendly for us to bring it directly from Japan”.

 “Base USA”